The history of Schloss Weissenstein

 Souvenir shop between 09.30am - 5:00pm

-Public access to the park is available throughout the year.
+Public access to the park is available throughout the year from 8am to 4pm.

 Currently the castle is in winterrest.